GenesisFR/HowToBecomeGoodAtShooters/README.md

 - using a weapon with a scope will shift the camera to the right, allowing you to shoot from vertical cover when peeking from the left

 ##### Deflector
-- mobs will target the shield for the most part except elites (unless they're very close)
+- mobs will target the shield for the most part except elites, unless they're very close (TODO: verify the behavior of elites)
 - deflected damage scales with skill damage

 #### Sticky Bomb